junzzhu/esp-mqtt-arduino/README.md

 ## Installation
 1. Download the latest [ZIP release](https://github.com/junzzhu/esp-mqtt-arduino/releases).
 2. In Arduino IDE: `Sketch > Include Library > Add .ZIP Library`.
-3. Select the downloaded zip.
+3. Select the downloaded ZIP file.

 ## Basic Usage
 The following example demonstrates the recommended event-driven approach.
 The client is configured with callbacks, and all logic for subscriptions and message handling resides within them, keeping the main `loop()` clean.